apache/nuttx/boards/z80/ez80/z20x/configs/nsh/README.txt

   in the upper README.txt file
 nsh_ram.ztgt is the target file that accompanies the project files.
-This one is identical to boards/scripts/z20x_ram.ztgt. nsh_ram.ztgt is the target file that accompanies the project files.
+This one is identical to boards/scripts/z20x_ram.ztgt. nsh_flash.ztgt is the target file that accompanies the project files.
 This one is identical to boards/scripts/z20x_flash.ztgt.